 Test Optional Policy

-Moravian has taken a holistic approach to application evaluation since its founding, more than 275 years ago.
-And in the spirit of being a little revolutionary, we’ve taken things a step further by establishing our Test Optional Policy for first-year applicants.
+Moravian has taken a holistic approach to application evaluation since its founding, nearly 280 years ago.
+And in that spirit, we’ve taken things a step further by establishing our Test Optional Policy for first-year applicants.

 This policy makes the submission of SAT and ACT standardized test scores optional for students applying for undergraduate admission.
 Scores will still be accepted and considered if the applicant desires.
 However, if the applicant feels their test scores are not an accurate representation of their academic abilities, they can choose to not to have their scores considered for admission.

 This change comes in response to an evolving academic climate where standardized test scores are no longer considered to be the best indicator of future academic success.
 Instead, our admissions counselors will focus on high school transcripts, writing samples, recommendations, and interviews—creating a well-rounded picture of the applicant.
 Our counselors are confident that the high school record is key to identifying a student’s academic preparedness and potential for success at Moravian.

 Moravian University joins more than 1,000 accredited four-year colleges and universities in the United States that are now test-optional.

 SAT/ACT scores are an optional credential and as an applicant, you can decide if you want to submit your scores to Moravian.
 If you feel your SAT or ACT scores are an accurate reflection of your academic abilities, you are welcome to submit them for consideration.
 There is no preference for SAT or ACT scores.